scala-steward/SAMLer/README.md

 SAMLer is an API-driven, Scala, Play Framework service designed to act as an SP (Server Provider) in SAML 2.0 flows to many IDPs (Identity Providers).

+The application will act as a very limited OAuth2 broker, initially only supporting the authorisation code flow AKA the 3-legged, [gold standard of oauth](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth#oauth-flows).

+### Why SAMLer?

+Projects like Dex exist but have weaknesses for certain situations, such as:
+- CRUD of IDPs on the fly is difficult (static config files)
+- ???
+- ???

 ### Example Use cases
 If your application has many businesses that would like to use Single Sign-on flows via SAML2 you need a piece of software to act as a Service Provider and authenticate your users via the respective IDPs.